 - Prohibiting most imports of Russian crude oil and petroleum products (applying to around 90% of Russian oil imports), with an exemption for crude oil delivered by pipeline. - Banning EU companies from providing oil transport services, except for Russian crude oil and petroleum products sold to non-EU countries at or below agreed price caps (established in cooperation with the Group of Seven [G7] price cap coalition to reduce Russia's oil revenues while keeping global energy markets stable). - Banning EU exports of oil refining technologies. - Prohibiting Russian coal imports.

-In June 2023, the EU approved an anti-circumvention tool to combat sanctions evasion in other countries.
-In December 2023, the EU agreed to measures to curtail sanctions circumvention further and tighten implementation of the oil price cap.
+In December 2023, the EU strengthened a new anti-circumvention tool to combat sanctions evasion in other countries and tightened implementation of the oil price cap.

 EU Assistance to Ukraine